-Disability Services: Disability Services is an integral part of the University of South Dakota, committed to ensuring that students and campus visitors with disabilities have equal access to all programs and activities USD offers in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the Americans with Disabilities Act Amendment Act (ADAAA) of 2009.
+Disability Services is an integral part of the University of South Dakota, committed to ensuring that students and campus visitors with disabilities have equal access to all programs and activities USD offers in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the Americans with Disabilities Act Amendment Act (ADAAA) of 2009.

 Native Student Academic Advisor: Located on the first floor of ID Weeks Library, the Academic and Career Planning Center offers Native students a Native Student Academic Advisor.
 The Native Student Academic Advisor provides individualized assistance in selecting courses that lead to your desired major and suit your interests and talents.
 The Native Student Academic Advisor also helps you enhance your experience at USD by helping you get connected to campus activities and resources.

-International Student Support: The Center for Academic & Global Engagement offers our international students comprehensive support services including new student orientations, cultural programming, local social events, and excursions around the region.
-The Center also provides immigration.
+International Student Support: The International Office offers our international students comprehensive support services including new student orientations, cultural programming, local social events and excursions around the region.
+The center also provides immigration assistance.

-Student Athlete Success Center (SASC) prides itself on developing student athletes by providing the essential tools to be successful such as academic coaching, tutoring, A&S 100 freshmen course to help freshmen with transiting into college, supervised study, career development and advising that will help each athlete beyond their time at USD.
+Student Athlete Success Center (SASC) prides itself on developing student athletes by providing the essential tools to be successful such as academic coaching, tutoring, transitioning into college, supervised study, career development and advising that will help each athlete beyond their time at USD.
 In a short period of time the USD Student Athlete Success Center has seen success and looks to continue that in the future.
-Our winning team in the student athlete success center provides each student athlete with support through the academic advisors, academic coaches, tutors, and study groups.
+Our winning team provides each student athlete with support through the academic advisors, academic coaches, tutors and study groups.
 The SASC supports and adheres to the principles of Inclusive Excellence by valuing and practicing diversity and inclusiveness in its work with students and the USD community.

-Center for Academic and Global Engagement-Study Abroad: offers over 200 study abroad opportunities on six continents.
-In addition to 'traditional' study abroad, we also provide support to students wishing to volunteer, intern or research abroad.
+Gallagher Center for Experiential Learning & Education Abroad offers more than 200 study abroad opportunities on six continents.
+In addition to traditional study abroad, we also provide support to students wishing to volunteer, intern or research abroad.

-Sanford School of Medicine Indians Into Medicine Transfer Program (INMED) Satellite Office: The INMED Satellite Office directs and facilitates the INMED Transfer Program, which we created with the University of North Dakota School of Medicine in 1989.
-The satellite office works with the INMED medical students to help them transfer to our school.
-INMED is a comprehensive education program assisting Indian students who are preparing for health careers.
-INMED support services include academic and personal counseling for students, assistance with financial aid application and summer enrichment sessions at the junior high through professional school levels.
+Sanford School of Medicine Indians Into Medicine (INMED) Satellite Office: The INMED Satellite Office was created in collaboration with the INMED program at the University of North Dakota School of Medicine in 1989.
+INMED is a comprehensive education program assisting enrolled members of federally recognized tribes who are preparing for health careers.